grewalr/terraform-redis-ha-cluster/README.md

-# Google Cloud Redis HA Cluster Terraform Template
+# Google Cloud Redis HA Cluster Terraform Templates

-This Terraform template makes it easy to launch a High-Availability Redis cluster to cache application data in memory.
+These Terraform templates launch a High-Availability Redis cluster with auto-healing and monitoring built in.
+Redis is very useful for caching application data in memory and can also be used as a message broker.

-Specifically, this repo provides a template to create a 3-node cluster with Redis Sentinel and Redis Server running on each node.
+The core template creates a 3-node cluster with Redis Sentinel and Redis Server running on each node.
 Three Managed Instance Groups are used in order to enable creation of a multi-zonal cluster.

+## Description

+The template writes an installation script to a Cloud Storage Bucket.
+The installation script installs Redis Server, Redis Sentinel, and StackDriver Agent.
+Instance Templates are configured such that any Instance created from the template will download and runs the installation script at startup.
+Managed Instance Groups use an Instance Template to create cluster member instances and replace each instance that becomes unhealthy.

+## Failover Characteristics

+Systemd will restart Redis if the process is stopped on an individual instance.

 Redis Sentinel will promote a new master node to accept writes if the current master becomes unresponsive.

-Each VM will be deleted and replaced by its Managed Instance Group if the TCP healthcheck fails multiple times in a row.
+Managed Instance Group runs a TCP health check and will replace any instance that is unresponsive multiple times in a row.

+## Monitoring with StackDriver

+StackDriver Agent Redis Plugin exports the following metrics:
+- Blocked clients
+- Command count
+- Connected clients
+- Connection count
+- Expired keys
+- Lua memory usage
+- Memory usage
+- PubSub channels
+- PubSub patterns
+- Slave connections
+- Unsaved changes
+- Uptime

+It also exports CPU, Disk and Network metrics.

+The metrics can be viewed using [StackDriver Metrics Explorer](https://app.google.stackdriver.com/metrics-explorer).
+Select "GCE VM Instance" as the Resource Type.

+Redis metrics are given URIs begin with "agent.googleapis.com/redis/" and can be filtered by cluster using the "cluster_name" metadata label added by this template.

+StackDriver can be used to create dashboards or define alerts, and has built-in integration with [PagerDuty](https://app.google.stackdriver.com/settings/accounts/notifications/pagerduty), [Slack](https://app.google.stackdriver.com/settings/accounts/notifications/slack) and [SMS](https://app.google.stackdriver.com/settings/accounts/notifications/sms).

 ## Usage